instill-ai/instill-core/README.md

 - Please refer to the [guide](docs/development.md) for local development.

+- Please open a topic in the repository [Discussions](https://github.com/instill-ai/vdp/discussions) for any feature requests.

-- Please open issues in the repository
+- Please open issues for bug report in the repository

   - [vdp](https://github.com/instill-ai/vdp) for general issues;